gestylinaga/notes/src/content/on/go.md

 }
 ```
 **Go** (or **Golang**) is a statically typed, compiled language often described
-as [C](/on/c) for the 21st century.
+as [C 🗒️](/on/c) for the 21st century.
 It is a popular choice for high-performance
 server-side applications.

 It has built tools like: